metashot/awemags/README.md

 The files and directories listed below will be created in the `results` directory after the pipeline has finished.

-### BUSCO and genome bins filtering

-### Dereplication
-- `derep_info.tsv`: dereplication summary (if `--skip_dereplication=false`)
-  This file contains:
-  - Genome: genome filename
-  - Cluster: the cluster ID (from 0 to N-1)
-  - Representative: is this genome the cluster representative?
-- `filtered_repr`: this folder contains the representative genomes
-- `drep`: original data tables, figures and log of drep.

 ### Taxonomy classification
 - `taxonomy.tsv`: summary of the taxonomic classification